jano-wol/qconv/README.md

 ## Setup method 2 (docker):

-# Build and test the repo
+# Build, test and benchmark qconv
 After the setup, the repo can be configured, build, tested and benchmarked with the following commands:
 ./source/scripts/configure.sh release
 ./source/scripts/build.sh release